ybertot/coq/doc/sphinx/addendum/universe-polymorphism.rst

    The status of Universe Polymorphism is experimental.

-This section describes the universe polymorphic extension of Coq.
+This section describes the universe polymorphic extension of |Coq|.
 Universe polymorphism makes it possible to write generic definitions making use of universes and reuse them at different and sometimes incompatible universe levels.